YoushuCheng/HBI/README.md

 A hierarchical Bayesian interaction model to estimate cell-type-specific methylation quantitative trait loci incorporating priors from cell-sorted bisulfite sequencing data

 ## Tutorial
-Please run
+If only bulk data is available, please run
 ```
 Rscript HBI.R [file for phenotype/DNA methylation] [Phenotype/CpG name] [file for genotype] [file for cell type proportions] [file for covariates] [path for outputs] \
 distance=500000
 ```

-If CTS data (in a small group of samples) are available, to incorporate the prior, please run the following 2 steps:
+If CTS data (in a small group of samples) is available, to incorporate the prior, please run the following 2 steps:

 1. Create the prior data from CTS CpG-SNP associations, which have been obtained using the CTS data:
 ```